amauryjaphet/Donut-ASCII-Spin-/README.md

 py -m ensurepip --upgrade
 ```

-Then open the python file and THERE YOU GO!!!!
+Then open the python file and enjoy!